-5.4 External Power Switches (for higher I{OUT})
+5.5 External Power Switches (for higher IOUT)

 The ZES100 LDAP has a built-in power PFET switch, and a pull-down NFET switch (in series with a 50 Ω resistor).
 Both the built-in power switches are de-rated and their gates are accessible through GP and GN, respectively.
 The max drain-source current of the power PFET is 500mA at 125°C. These power switches can be driven by ZES100's drivers DRVP and DRVN.
-To use the built-in power switches, simply connect DRVP to GP, and DRVN to GN as depicted in above Error!
-Reference source not found.9.
+To use the built-in power switches, simply connect DRVP to GP, and DRVN to GN as depicted in above Figure 9.

-The ZES100 also supports the use of an external power switch (P-Channel MOSFET) to deliver higher lout to load.
-Figure 43 depicts an example circuit configuration to implement ZES100 with an external power P-Channel MOSFET.
+The ZES100 also supports the use of an external power switch (P-Channel MOSFET) to deliver higher I{OUT} to load.
+Figure 14 depicts an example circuit configuration to implement ZES100 with an external power P-Channel MOSFET.